runlikeforrestgump/emacs/README.md

 * By default, the **cursor** in the selected window is a solid block that appears to be on a character.
 The cursor shows on the screen where point is located in the text.
 Cursor and point are not the same thing.
 You can think of point as the left edge of the cursor.
 Some characters (such as tabs) are extra wide; when the cursor is positioned over such a character, it normally stretches over the width of the wide character.
 * **Point** is the place in the buffer at which insertion and deletion occur.
 Point is considered to be between two characters, not at or on one character.
 The cursor indicates the location of point.
 * Before point means the character before the cursor.
-* After point means the character under the cursor.
+* After point means the character at or on the cursor.
 * **Mark** points to a position in the text.
 It specifies one end of the region, point being the other end.
 * The **region** is the text between point and the mark.
 When the region is active, it's highlighted.
 * The **empty region** is when mark and point refer to the same spot.
 * A **rectangle** consists of the text in a given range of columns on a given range of lines.
 It's a type of region.
 * The **empty rectangle** is when point and mark are in the same column.
 If they are in the same line, then the rectangle is one line high.
-* **Active text** refers to text that does something special in response to mouse clicks or <RET>.
+* **Active text** refers to text that does something special in response to mouse clicks or &lt;RET&gt;.
 You can move your point over the active text, and then type <code>C-h .</code> to display some help text for it in the echo area.
 * Sometimes you'll see **hyperlinks**, which you can follow by clicking with your mouse or by moving point over the link and then pressing &lt;RET&gt;.
 * **Tooltips** (**balloon help**) are small windows that display text information at the current mouse position.
 They activate when there is a pause in mouse movement over some significant piece of text in a window, or the mode line, or some other part of the Emacs frame such as a tool bar button or menu item.
 * A **page** is a unit of text, delimited by formfeed characters (ASCII control-L: ^L) at the beginning of a line.
 Traditionally, when printing to hardcopy, each formfeed character forces a page break.